-NordicTrack is known for its iFit subscription, which offers virtual personal training and on-demand classes.
-The company produces high-quality rowers, bikes, treadmills, and ellipticals.
+From rowers to bikes, ellipticals, and treadmills, NordicTrack is one of the leaders in cardio equipment.
 They offer a 30-day trial period; if you aren’t thrilled with your purchase after a month, you’ll receive a full refund.
 You can reach their customer service by calling 1-888-308-9616.

 How much does the NordicTrack RW900 cost?

 The RW900 is priced around $2,000, which is a competitive price tag compared to similar high-tech rowers.
-You can always opt for a cheaper option, but this rower is sturdy, has a quiet drive, a ton of resistance levels, and pre-programmed classes.
-Whether you’re a novice or a seasoned vet, this purchase won’t disappoint you.
+You can always opt for a cheaper option, but this rower is sturdy, has a quiet drive, multiple resistance levels, and pre-programmed classes.

 Can I use the NordicTrack RW900 without iFit?